HectorOrdonez/fin-vista/README.md

   - [ ] Create company page
   - [ ] Add login page/modal
   - [ ] Add register page/modal

+- Possible refactors:
+  - Consider how to create models/aggregate roots and maybe refactor

 ## Shortcuts taken
 There are a number of shortcuts for the sake of simplicity and time constrictions.